alanmimms/spi0/README.md

 for operations.
 In my case `/dev/spidev0.0` is for the main (and likely only) SPI controller on my Raspberry Pi 4B or Raspberry Pi 0W and to use the `SPI0 CE0` GPIO as the chip select for the chip.

+# Conclusion
+I used this project to learn Lua and to build a useful tool.
+It's _way_ faster than using `flashrom` to do the equivalent operations, but it is also more limited in that it cannot support basically any flash device you find lying on the ground somewhere.
+It _can_ operate on a portion of the device, which for some reason `flashrom` seems determined to make impossible or at least very difficult.
+And did I mention it's way faster (especially on a Raspberry Pi 4B)?

+This program may be very buggy.
+I have just gotten it working.
+It needs a lot more testing.